 - providing support and expertise to partner schools on issues related to behaviour (formerly provided through the NBSS)

 - supporting the introduction of the new model of resource teaching allocation to schools and to develop capacity to meet the needs of students with SEN

-The role of the Special Education Support Service (SESS) is to enhance the quality of learning and teaching in relation to special educational provision.
-The service co-ordinates, develops and delivers a range of professional development initiatives and support structures for school personnel working with students with special educational needs in mainstream primary and post-primary schools, special schools and special classes.
-The SESS operates under the remit of the Teacher Education Section (TES) of the Department of Education and Skills.
+Previously, the role of the Special Education Support Service (SESS) was to enhance the quality of learning and teaching in relation to special educational provision.
+The service co-ordinated, developed and delivered a range of professional development initiatives and support structures for school personnel working with students with special educational needs in mainstream primary and post-primary schools, special schools and special classes.

 ‘Through our work in supporting school personnel, we promote the acceptance of the individuality, potential and worth of every pupil with special educational needs.
 As a service that acknowledges and values difference, we work with schools to secure these principles and to provide high quality continuing professional development and support structures for teachers.